-PRINCE2 (PRojects IN Controlled Environments) is a process-based project management methodology developed in 1989 by the UK government and maintained by Axelos (now PeopleCert).
-Unlike Agile frameworks that focus purely on delivery cadence, PRINCE2 embeds governance and business justification directly into every decision point—requiring projects to remain continuously justified or face termination.
-This principle-driven approach, refined through the 7th edition (2023), now explicitly recognizes the "People" element alongside its traditional emphasis on products, stages, and control.
-PRINCE2's structured framework of 7 principles, 7 practices, and 7 processes makes it particularly effective for government, healthcare, IT, and construction sectors where accountability, risk management, and regulatory compliance are paramount.
-The methodology's explicit tailoring principle ensures it scales from small team initiatives to large enterprise transformations.
+PRINCE2 (PRojects IN Controlled Environments) is a process-based project management methodology developed in 1989 by the UK government and now maintained by PeopleCert.
+Unlike Agile frameworks focused purely on delivery cadence, PRINCE2 embeds governance and business justification directly into every decision point—requiring projects to remain continuously justified or face termination.
+The 7th edition (2023) restructured the framework into five integrated elements (People, Project Context, Principles, Practices, Processes), added sustainability as a seventh performance target alongside time/cost/quality/scope/risk/benefits, and introduced four new management approach documents.
+In January 2026, PeopleCert rebranded the certification as PRINCE2 Project Management (Version 7).
+PRINCE2's 7-7-7 core structure—7 principles, 7 practices, and 7 processes—makes it especially effective in government, healthcare, IT, and construction sectors where accountability, defined governance, and regulatory compliance are paramount.

 What This Cheat Sheet Covers